-Here are some factors that explain why establishing EHR interoperability has been such a challenge:
+Here are some reasons why establishing EHR interoperability has been such a challenge:

-⇒ Lack of incentives to develop interoperability: Vendors haven’t been sufficiently incentivized to make EHR interoperability a key capability, which is why its development has lagged, according to this recent study.
+Lack of incentives to develop interoperability: Vendors haven’t been sufficiently incentivized to make EHR interoperability a key capability, which is why its development has lagged.

-To address these challenges and others, some industry leaders are stepping up and working on solutions.
+To address these challenges and others, some industry leaders have already started stepping up and working on solutions.